nathanwbailey/msc_project/README.md

 ## Details on Folder Structure

-Each model in the directories have correpsonding files for training and testing that are self explanatory.
+Each model in the directories has corresponding files for training and testing that are self-explanatory.

-Each model has a number of notebooks that inform results in the report:
+Each model has several notebooks that provide results in the report:

 - eval.ipynb - **Evaluates the model for single-step forecasting**
 - eval_autoregressive.ipynb - **Evaluates the model for autoregressive forecasting**